 A Review Of The SKX013 – My Favorite Lightweight Automatic Dive Watch

-In this post, I’m going to write in-depth about Seiko SKX013 review, which is a watch that I’ve owned for some time and quite popular with Seiko fans.
+In this post, I’m going to write in-depth about Seiko SKX013 review, which is a watch that I’ve owned happily and gets lots of wrist time.
+Check out my SKX013 below:

 |Seiko SKX013 Specification|

 |Case||Stainless steel case|

 |Watch Crystal||Hardlex crystal|

 |Bezel||Unidirectional rotating dive bezel|

 |Movement Features||21 jewels, 21,600 vibrations per hour or 6 beats per second, Non-hacking and Cannot be manual wind|

 |Accuracy||+/-25 seconds per day|

 |Other Features||Screw down crown and caseback, Unidirectional rotating bezel, Comply with ISO 6425 diver’s watch standard, Date and day display, Lume|